fgirault/smeuhsocial/README.md

  - Python version 2.5.x, because this is the version we have on smeuh's server.
-   Using the same version for development will prevent you from writing incompatiblel code.
+   Using the same version for development will prevent you from writing incompatible code.
 If you don't have this version currently installed on your system, the easiest and safest way to get version 2.5 is probably to install it from source in your home directory.
  - [virtualenv](http://pypi.python.org/pypi/virtualenv).
 This is used to create an isolated Python environement containing the dependencies necessary to run the project, without affecting your global Python installation.
 Make sure you have a version of virtualenv working against your version of Python 2.5.x
- - [PIL](http://www.pythonware.com/products/pil/) This can be a bit tricky to install with the right options, ie. with support for PNG and JPEG.
-Sorry for not being helpful on this one.
-I know I had trouble to install PIL within a virtualenv so I eventually installed it globally in site-packages.
+ - [PIL](http://www.pythonware.com/products/pil/) Make sure you have
+   libjpeg62-dev and zlib1g-dev installed on your system or you won't be able to upload JPEG and PNG files.
  - [OpenLDAP](http://www.openldap.org/).
 You will at least need the OpenLDAP client headers in order to run the app.
 OpenLDAP server is necessary only if you want to work on OpenLDAP authentication.
-You might get into trouble with a pre-packaged version so just grab the official source tarball and install it following instructions at http://www.openldap.org/doc/admin24/quickstart.html.
-See section "Setup LDAP directory" below for more info on this.
+You might get into trouble with a pre-packaged version so just grab the official source tarball and install it following instructions at
+   <http://www.openldap.org/doc/admin24/quickstart.html>.
+See section "Setup LDAP
+   directory" below for more info on this.